Why do an internship abroad?

 Recent studies have shown employers want the new-grad experience to come from internships or co-op programs.
 If you have completed internships, you will clearly have an edge over your classmates who haven’t.
-And many if not most colleges provide credit for eligible internships.
-You can, of course, look for an internship in your home country, but here are seven good reasons to consider doing an international internship.
+And many, if not most, colleges provide credit for eligible internships.
+You can, of course, look for an internship in your home country, but here are 8 amazing reasons to do an internship abroad.

 Employers are always on the lookout for candidates with a sense of global awareness.
 This has become especially true as globalization continues to diminish international boundaries, paving the way for companies to take on more international partners and clients.
 When a company has the opportunity to hire someone with immense international exposure and greater global awareness, they will not hesitate to take advantage of it.

-2. Internships enable you to take your career plan for a test drive
+2. Take your career plan for a test drive

 You might discover by interning in your planned career field that it’s not what you thought it would be like.
 Or one niche of your field is a better fit for you than another.
 Let’s say you’re a marketing major, and you complete an internship in marketing research.
 You discover you hate it.
 Before giving up on marketing, you do an internship in public relations and find it’s a perfect fit for you.
 Isn’t it better to figure all this out before you graduate and are stuck in a field that’s not for you?